 This gives a tissue material that is weaker (or stronger) in a plane orthogonal to the given specified anisotropic direction.
 The anisotropic direction can vary spatially, and is specified via the muscle fiber field.
 The relative strength of the orthogonal direction (transverse anisotropy) is specified in the zTissue node, and can assume any positive real value.
 A value of 1.0 gives an isotropic material, values less than 1.0 gives materials that are weaker in the orthogonal direction, whereas values greater than 1.0 give materials that are stronger in the orthogonal direction.

-The cloth in Ziva VFX is based on the “Baraff-Witkin” cloth model, as described in by D. Baraff and A. Witkin at SIGGRAPH 1998, but with a Ziva proprietary model for the bending energy which significantly improves simulation stability.
+The cloth in Ziva VFX is based on the “Baraff-Witkin” cloth model, as described in by D. Baraff and A. Witkin at SIGGRAPH 1998, but with a custom model for bending energy.
 The cloth material is controlled by prescribing its tensile, shear and bend strengths.
 The tensile strength controls how much the cloth resists tension or compression, shear strength controls how much the cloth resists shear, and bend strength controls how much the material resists bending.
 The neutral bending angle can either be zero (flat) or the angles in the input mesh.

 Layering and Blending Materials¶